awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/ami-products.md

 ## Multiple Versions<a name="multiple-versions"></a>

-AWS Marketplace product listings allow for multiple versions of the product to be available to subscribers as part of their subscription as separate AMIs\.
-The seller can request any number of versions to be available on a product listing\.
-Once a subscriber has access to an AMI, they always have launch permissions on the AMI, regardless of the visibility or status of that version on the listing\.
+You can have multiple versions of a product to be available to subscribers as part of their subscription as separate AMIs\.
+The seller can request any number of versions to be available on a product\.
+Once a subscriber has access to an AMI, they always have launch permissions on the AMI, regardless of the visibility or status of that version\.

  For example, the product Data Cleaner might have versions 1\.0\.0, 1\.2\.5, and 2\.0\.1, all of which can be available to subscribers\.
 If you request the removal of version 1\.0\.0, no new customers can subscribe to that version, but existing customers can access it\.